-Beginning Fall 2019 - NY will have early voting available!
 Early voting begins 10 days before the election and continues through two days before the election (not voting the day before Election Day).
-Each county has multiple voting sites available.
-Each voting site has different hours, so check www.nyearlyvoting.org to determine the best voting site for you.
+Many counties have multiple voting sites available.
+Each voting site has different hours, so check here to determine the best voting site for you.

 For more information on your specific counties early voting rules, please visit the LWVNY early voting website!

-One-stop absentee voting (early voting) begins on the third Thursday before the election and ends at 5pm the last Friday before the election.
+One-stop early voting begins on the third Thursday before the election and ends at 5pm the last Saturday before the election.
 One-stop absentee voting takes place at either the County Board of Elections office or an alternate site if your County Board office is not able to handle in-person voting.

 If you are not registered by the registration deadline, you may register during the one-stop early voting period and vote that same day.
 In order to register during the one-stop early voting period, you must show proof of address.
 This can include a valid and current photo ID or any document showing your name and current address.